Institutional Financial Aid

 Apostolic Legends Scholarship

-Each year a limited number of students will be awarded an Apostolic Legends Scholarship.
+Each year a limited number of students will be awarded an Apostolic Legends Scholarship which awards up to $1,000 for the academic year.

 - In order to qualify for this scholarship, students must submit a 500-word essay to the scholarship committee at firstname.lastname@example.org.
 Essays should explain the definable mark that an Apostolic elder has left upon their life and how they intend to pass on the same apostolic commitment.